mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 ```

 ### How to use - File upload button
+N.B.
+Swashbuckle.AspNetCore 4.0 supports IFormFile directly, so this filter is no longer needed.

 Add the `[AddSwaggerFileUploadButton]` attribute to any controller actions which takes an IFormFile, e.g.
 ```csharp